 Hall of Famer

-He and his teammate Jennifer Heil made giving back to charity a priority and they challenged other athletes to do the same.
-In honor of his brother, Alex is a long time supporter of the Cerebral Palsy Association and Special Olympics Quebec.
+Alex and his teammate Jennifer Heil made giving back to charity a priority and they challenged other athletes to do the same.
+In honor of his brother Frederic, Alex is a long time supporter of the Cerebral Palsy Association and Special Olympics Quebec.
 He is both a spokesperson and a fundraiser for the Canadian Association of Pediatric Health Centres for Cerebral Palsy Research.
 Alex is also a sponsor of the Alexandre Bilodeau Fund for Adapted Sports at the MAB-Mackay in Montreal in support of helping disabled children reach their full potential through sports.

 Please Note: The ski information gathered here is compiled from a number of sources; it may not be inclusive of all accomplishments.
 Copyright © 2022, Canadian Ski Museum & Hall of Fame.
 All Rights Reserved.